PeterF2170/seidlrechner/README.md

 The Button "change" changes the unit of measurement.

+The config button is for adding/removing/renaming units.
 Tap on the Unit Text to rename the unit.

-The config button is for adding/removing units.